RobotLocomotion/drake-iiwa-driver/README.md

 "DrakeFRIPositionDriver" from "Application".
 Press the green "Play" button on the left sidebar of the SmartPad.

+### Compiling the driver

 Next, build the driver program to communicate with the iiwa arm using FRI, and with the controlling application using LCM.
 Compiling this project will output a single program in the build directory called "kuka_driver".
 Running it with no arguments will connect to the IIWA at it's default address and port (192.170.10.2, port 30200), negotiate LCM into the command state, and report the IIWA status via LCM.

+An application wishing to control the arm should listen to LCM for status updates and command the joints appropriately in response.

+The C++ driver can be build with either CMake or bazel.
+There are two external dependencies which need to be provided, FRI and drake.

 This repository is configured with a private git submodule for the KUKA FRI source code.
 To pull it: